 In aggregate, however, there were significant shortcomings.
 Facebook messenger bots initially failed to fulfill 70 percent of requests.
 In 2016, Wall Street Journal users were finding it impossible to subscribe via chatbots as they discovered that they were getting re-subscribed as soon as they unsubscribed.
 These are just two telling examples.

 Why did they fail?
-And what separates the successes from the failures?
+And what strategies were successful?

 One large criticism is that failure stems from chatbots that do not target specific use cases: that they are too generic to be useful.